 Positive emotions: Emotions which make us and others around us feel happy.
+Relaxation: Doing calming activities such as having a bath or reading a book.
 Resilience: A willingness to keep trying even when things become very hard.
-Self-Respect: Pride and confidence in oneself; a feeling that one is behaving with honour and dignity.
+Skill: The ability to do something well.